COLA: A Benchmark for Compositional Text-to-image Retrieval: Exploring finetuning strategies with

-All the above finetuning strategies operate over disjoint representations from each modality separately; we hypothesize that this adaptation process doesn't appropriately capture the cross-modal interaction required for strong attribute-object binding.
-We therefore explore joint multi-modal adaptation strategies.

-Having explored many variants, we describe the optimal multimodal adaptation strategy found in our experiments in Figure~\ref{fig:approach_1}.
+\xhdr{Joint multimodal strategies} We hypothesize that the above common adaptation strategies don't appropriately capture the cross-modal interaction required for strong attribute-object binding.
+However, CLIP is significantly more lightweight than recent multimodal models.
+Hence, we explore lightweight multi-modal adaptation strategies to adapt CLIP.
+We describe the best-performing multimodal adaptation strategy found in our experiments which is also depicted in Fig.~\ref{fig:approach}.
 This multi-modal adaptation borrows a transformer encoder-decoder~\cite{tan_lxmert_2019, singh_flava_2022, kamath_mdetr_2021} to attend over the image and language representations jointly.

-Let $M = [I; Q]$, denote the concatenated patch-level representations extracted from CLIP's visual encoder and the token-level representations from the query.
+Let $M = [I; Q]$, denote the concatenated image patch representations extracted from CLIP's visual encoder and the token-level representations from the query.
 We compute a self-attention over $M$ using a transformer encoder $A = Att(M)$.
-Finally, we use a classify token (a token randomly initialized), often referred to as \texttt{[CLS]}, that cross-attends to all the self-attended features $A$ using a transformer decoder.
-This means that the query comes from the \texttt{[CLS]} token, and the keys and values come from the self-attended features, $A$.
-Hence, we have $\text{out}_{MM}= CrossAtt(Q=\texttt{CLS}; K,V=A])$.
-This type of cross-attending to self-attended features has been used by MDETR~\cite{kamath_mdetr_2021}.
+Finally, we use a classify token (a token randomly initialized), referred to as \texttt{[CLS]}, that cross-attends \footnote{query comes from \texttt{[CLS]}, and the keys and values come from self-attended features, $A$.} to all the self-attended features $A$ using a transformer decoder to produce $\text{out}_{MM}$.
+This type of cross-attending to self-attended features is similar to FLAVA\cite{singh_flava_2022}/MDETR~\cite{kamath_mdetr_2021}.